mgiovani/base16-whatsapp/README.md

 # Base 16 Whatsapp
+**Disclaimer**: This project is no longer maintained after official release of Whatsapp's Dark Mode.
 A Whatsapp theme inspired by the Dark Base 16 colors.
 See the [Base16 repository](https://github.com/chriskempson/base16) for more information.